RustDT/RustDT/documentation/UserGuide.md

 Also, to improve Eclipse performance and startup time, it is recommended you tweak the JVM parameters.
 There is a tool called Eclipse Optimizer that can do that automatically, it is recommended you use it.
 Read more about it [here](http://www.infoq.com/news/2015/03/eclipse-optimizer).
 (Installing/enabling the JRebel optimization is not necessary as that only applies to Java developers)

+### IDE configuration

+A [Rust installation](http://www.rust-lang.org/install.html) is required for most IDE functionality.
+The path to the installation should be configured in the `Rust` preference page, accessed from the menu `Window / Preferences`.

+Additionally, for functionality such as code completion, you will need:
+ * The [Racer](https://github.com/phildawes/racer) tool.
+The Racer preferences field can be configured with just the executable name, in which case, the executable will be searched in the PATH environment variable.
+ * The Rust sources package.
+This package is not included in the Rust intallation, so it must be obtained separately (see [this Rust bug](https://github.com/rust-lang/rust/issues/19535)).
+Configure the `Rust 'src' Directory` to point to the 'src' directory of this package.

 ### Project setup

 ##### Project Creation:
 A new Rust project can be created in the Project Explorer view.
 Open `New / Project...` and then `Rust / Rust Cargo Project`.
 This wizard can also be used to import existing Cargo projects into Eclipse.

-##### Project Building

-The [Rust installation](http://www.rust-lang.org/install.html) is required for project building.
-The path to the installation should be configured in `Preferences/Rust`.

 ### Editor and Navigation